Video Conferencing Services

 Software-based video conferencing is well-suited for interviews and meetings.
 Commonly used software is BlueJeans, Skype, Facetime and Google Hangouts.
 These softwares require a computer or mobile device to connect to the other parties.
 CMET has a limited number of BlueJeans licenses to facilitate on-campus interviews and meetings.
 Please review information and instructions for using BlueJeans.

 Please use the video services intake form to request a technician for set-up and support.
-Note, if an Ethernet cable is not connected to the conferencing device, it may impact the quality and feasibility of web-conferencing.
+Please note, if an Ethernet connection is not used by either side of the call, the quality and feasibility of web-conferencing will be impacted.
+CMET is NOT responsible for service degradation due to lack of internet connection - we always recommend to use a wired connection when conferencing.

 - Video Conferencing (Hardware-based)